jmdudek/DeepReinforcementLearning2022/Homework02/README.md

 - ```svgpathtools```
 - ```svgpath2mpl```

-Robot icon made by Freepik from http://www.flaticon.com/free-icon/robot_115339 is licensed by CC 3.0 BY
+Robot icon made by Freepik from http://www.flaticon.com/free-icon/robot_115339 licensed by CC 3.0 BY